nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_ALIBI.md

 >
 > She starts to walk away, but as she leaves, she half-yells, "I need to get help Maggie with her auto theft case, so I'll talk to you later!"
 >
-> With an internal sigh, you head back to your office to go with what you've got.
+> With an internal sigh, you head to the coffee machine on the way to your office.
+Outside, you see Chief Watson talking to Maggie in her pickup truck.
+You then head to your office to go with what you've got.

 ## Goal